arpit380/Tinder-Clone/README.md

 ## Runing Project Locally
 Install dependencies: run npm install in root project

-Creaate a project on Firebase.
+Create a project on Firebase.

 Get all API and other key from here